Install & first run

 - A short three-card Welcome tour appears.

-your-hostname. - A folder called
+- A folder called

 fliporium-dataappears next to the.exe.
 That's your local chat history, identity, and any files you've caught.
 Don't delete it unless you want to start over.